firejune/preta/README.md

 What is Preta?
 -----

-Transifex is a modern localization platform.
+Preta is a modern localization platform.

 It's an online, cloud-based, highly scalable translation management and workflow tool, with a focus to integrate well with the existing workflow of